andychenbruce/Diffylang/README.md

-# Approximating Imperative Programs as Neural Networks for Automated
+# WangAnLang

+## A language for approximating imperative programs as a neural nets

 ## Project Structure